-These treats were so easy to make since they contain only three ingredients!
+These treats were so easy to make since they contain only four ingredients!
 Bananas have lots of benefits for dogs, just as they do for us, including potassium, vitamin C, and aiding in digestive health.
 I have read recent debates about giving your dog peanut butter, so check the ingredient list to make sure its low in sugar and doesn’t contain any ingredients you’re unsure about.
 In small amounts, it’s still a great source of protein and healthy fats.

 The last ingredient is coconut flour, which is a great alternative to all-purpose flour if you have a dog with allergies.
 I dressed these treats up with carob chips.
 Carob is a safe chocolate alternative for dogs.
-It also packs a ton of healthy benefits like protein, calcium, and lots of vitamins.
+It also packs a ton of health benefits like protein, calcium, and lots of vitamins.

-- 1 banana
+- 1 Banana

-- 1/4 cup creamy peanut butter
+- 1/4 cup Creamy Peanut Butter

-- 1/2 cup coconut flour
+- 1/2 cup Coconut Flour

-- Carob chips optional
+- Carob Chips optional

-- Preheat oven to 350º and line a baking sheet with parchment paper.
+Preheat oven to 350º and line a baking sheet with parchment paper.

-- Mash your banana in a large bowl.
+Mash your banana in a large bowl.

-- Mix in peanut butter until incorporated.
+Mix in peanut butter until incorporated.

-- Turn dough out onto a lightly floured surface.
+Turn dough out onto a lightly floured surface.

-- Knead into a ball, then roll out until dough is 1/2 thick.
+Knead into a ball, then roll out until dough is 1/2 thick.

-- Use cookie cutters to cut out treats and space evenly on prepared cooking sheet.
+Use cookie cutters to cut out treats and space evenly on prepared cooking sheet.

-- Decorate treats with carob chips, then bake for 10 minutes.
+Decorate treats with carob chips, then bake for 10 minutes.

-- Allow treats to cool before giving them to your dog.
+Allow treats to cool before giving them to your dog.

 Store treats in a container in the fridge.